ryan-mcclue/musings/notes.md

    colour is returned if ray hits a colour emitter (like the sky, i.e. no material) as oppose to only light reflectors (in code we are doing it in reverse as to what path the light from the sky actually takes) as we have some degree of randomness in diffuse materials, cast a ray for more than just each pixel (i.e. multiple times per pixel) and accumulate the values to get a more definite colour

+CRT rand() is awful.
+the CRT is not multi-threaded (is this way wrap CRT functions?)

 2d games don't really care about gamma correction? artist creates in SRGB space (in photoshop) so if we do any math on it (like a lerp), will have to convert it to linear space and then back to srgb for the monitor (if we were to just blit directly, it would be fine)